1. Validity for future business transactions – Validity of contrary General Terms and Conditions – Validity for companies only

 8.1.
 In the absence of any special agreement, we may provide partial deliveries if

-- the partial delivery can be used by the client in the context of the contractually agreed intended use,
+- the partial delivery can be used by the customer in the context of the contractually agreed intended use,

 - delivery of the remaining goods is ensured and

-- this causes no extensive additional effort or additional costs to the client.
+- this causes no extensive additional effort or additional costs to the customer.

 8.2.
 A partial delivery made under these conditions is considered a complete delivery with regard to the agreed delivery date.